 - Prolactin increases luteinizing hormone (LH) receptors in Leydig cells, which produces testosterone and leads to spermatogenesis.

 - Adrenocorticotropin (ACTH) is a stress hormone that produces cortisol helping to maintain blood pressure and blood sugar levels when the body is under stressful situations.
-Chronic cortisol can be damaging for the body.
+Chronic cortisol can be damaging to the body.

-- Thyroid-stimulating hormone (TSH) causes the thyroid gland to produce hormones that regulate the metabolism, energy balance, growth and nervous activity.
+- Thyroid-stimulating hormone (TSH) causes the thyroid gland to produce hormones that regulate metabolism, energy balance, growth, and nervous activity.
 TSH affects the metabolism of testosterone and all forms of T monitoring sex hormone-binding globulin (SHBG) controlling the levels of free and bound testosterone levels – the sum of these levels = total testosterone levels.

 - Antidiuretic hormone (ADH) or arginine vasopressin (AVP) helps the kidneys balance the amount of water in your body.

-The master gland sits inside of saddle-like depression in the skull surrounded by bones called the sella turcica, which in Latin translate to Turkish Saddle.
+The master gland sits inside of saddle-like depression in the skull surrounded by bones called the sella turcica, which in Latin translates to Turkish Saddle.
 A narrow stem connects the pituitary gland with the brain.
 Reference

-There are portions of the pituitary gland are more vulnerable to injury than others.
-Gland cells located in wings of the pituitary the most exposed because they connect to a single blood source making the wings susceptible to damage during a head injury.
+There are portions of the pituitary gland that are more vulnerable to injury than others.
+Gland cells located in the wings of the pituitary the most exposed because they connect to a single blood source making the wings susceptible to damage during a head injury.

-How does TBI effect the endocrine axis?
+How does TBI affect the endocrine axis?

-As you might expect, the hypothalamus pituitary axis plays a critical role in the response to injury recovery and stress reduction.
+As you might expect, the hypothalamus-pituitary axis plays a critical role in the response to injury recovery and stress reduction.

-Without proper repair, impaired neuroendocrine active leads to a decline in cognitive, emotional, behavioral, and physical function.
+Without proper repair, impaired neuroendocrine activity leads to a decline in cognitive, emotional, behavioral, and physical function.
 Keeping these systems in tip-top shape is essential for optimal neurological and neurobehavioral recovery after traumatic brain and post-traumatic injuries.

-TBI associated low testosterone decreases LH pulse strength, but interestingly not pulse frequency coming from the pituitary gland.
+TBI-associated low testosterone decreases LH pulse strength, but interestingly not pulse frequency coming from the pituitary gland.

-As for IGF-1 and growth hormone (GH), a direct injury to the hypothalamic gonadotropin releasing hormone (GnRH) neurons, which decreases the LH pulse frequency vs. LH strength.
+As for IGF-1 and growth hormone (GH), a direct injury to the hypothalamic gonadotropin-releasing hormone (GnRH) neurons, which decreases the LH pulse frequency vs. LH strength.